“Love the Lord

 energies

-would be governed by and directed towards the expression and accomplishment of His purposes in and through your
+be governed by and directed towards the expression and accomplishment of His purposes in and through your

 life